We may earn affiliate commissions for the recommended products. Learn more.

 ExpressVPN android 1

-Again, iOS devices have the same layout but lose a lot of essential features: a kill switch, connection shortcuts, and settings for selective routing.
+Again, iOS devices have the same layout but lose a lot of essential features: a manual kill switch, connection shortcuts, and settings for selective routing.

 AvastVPN's Android app is arguably its biggest strength, as it is the only platform with a split tunneling tool.
 Besides that, the compressed layout and design are very similar to the Windows version.